schervontsev/pavuk-engine/README.md

 ## Plans for the near future
  - Shadowmapping
- - Converting project to static library or otherwise separating engine code from the game
+ - Converting project to static library or otherwise separating engine code from the game.
  - Refactoring Renderer class according to OOP principles.
+ - CMake integration